Disciplinary Policies and Procedures

 5. Review Under Office of Community Standards University Student Conduct Process: Matters involving alleged violations of University policy and/or other matters referred to the Office of Community Standards addressed by the Office of Community Standards will be addressed as follows:

 a.
 Phase #1: Consensual Resolution: Formal disciplinary charges will be issued and, if appropriate based upon the circumstances, there will be an attempt to resolve the matter through a set of terms by which the University is willing to resolve the matter without a formal hearing.
-A consensual resolution is an agreement between the accused student and the University that is considered to be a formal student conduct action, the terms of which shall be considered “disciplinary sanctions”.
-There are two forms of consensual resolution which may be utilized at the discretion of the Office of Community Standards:
+The consensual resolution is an agreement between the accused student and the University that is considered to be a formal student conduct action, the terms of which shall be considered “disciplinary sanctions”.
+In most matters, the consent of the Complainant is not required but the Complainant may be consulted with respect to the nature of the terms presented in the consensual resolution.
+(In cases involving a sexual assault, the victim/complainant will always be consulted) There are two levels of consensual resolution which may be utilized at the discretion of the Office of Community Standards:

-• Through a consensual resolution (an agreement between the student and the Director of Community Standards or his/her designee provided that suspension, withdrawal or dismissal from the University is not among the terms.
+• The consensual resolution may be rendered directly by the Director of Community Standards or his/her designee provided that a suspension, withdrawal or dismissal from the University is not among the terms.

 [NOTE: The Family Educational Rights and Privacy Act (FERPA) permits a school to disclose to the harassed student information about the sanctions imposed upon a student who was found to have engaged in harassment when the sanction directly relates to the harassed student.
 This includes an order that the harasser stay away from the harassed student, or that the harasser is prohibited from attending school for a period of time, or transferred to other classes or another residence hall.
 Further, when the conduct involves allegations of a crime of violence or a non-forcible sex offense, FERPA permits a postsecondary institution to disclose to the alleged victim the final results of a disciplinary proceeding against the alleged perpetrator, regardless of whether the institution concluded that a violation was committed.
 Disclosure of other information in the student’s “education record,” including information about sanctions that do not relate to the harassed student, may result in a violation of FERPA.